 Unstable gas whose molecule consists of three oxygen atoms.
 It has strong oxidizing power.
 It plays an important role in the radiant balance of the atmosphere.

 Powder is a generic name attributed to matter subdivided into very small particles with a diameter of approximately 0.25 to 500 µm.
-Dusts suspended in the air (atmospheric dust) have significant effects on the climate, on the trend of radioactivity and on human health.
+Dusts suspended in the air (atmospheric dust) have significant effects on the climate, the trend of radioactivity and human health.

 Prebatched or premix